BALLET INFORMATION 2022

 Preparing for exams challenges even our youngest ballet students to improve in class each week in preparation for presenting their work to the examiner.
 The students increase in confidence and their skill level also increases at a much quicker rate.
 Once the exam is completed the students have a great sense of achievement and receive their certificate and medal and valuable feedback on how they are progressing in their training.

-27th June to 1st JULY: All ballet exam students from Primary level and above are required to attend preparation classes during the first week of the July school holidays.
+27th June to 1st JULY: All ballet exam students from Primary level and to Grade 8 are required to attend preparation classes during the first week of the July school holidays.
 Holiday classes will take place on 27th June, 28th June, 29th June, 30th June, 1st July.
 Students are not able to enter the exam if they cannot attend the holiday classes.

 HOME PRACTISE - RAD APP & DVD’s: There is a LOT of work involved in the RAD exams for your ballet student.
 We do encourage as many parents as possible to download the Royal Academy of Dance App on their phone, iPad or lap top.
 The actual app is free but then you can purchase the video work for your dancersl level on the app which contains the entire syllabus for their level with video and music for each level.